 From qualifying as a Gym Instructor, I continued working full time and doing my studies for a level 3 in Personal Training, as well as Outdoor Training and Sports Conditioning.
 Like level 2, these courses look at the nutrition we need to live healthy, balanced lives as well as the anatomy and exercise principles, all in far more detail.

-Learning more on how our body and mind reacts to exercise and nutrition sparked my passion further.
-Our bodies are fabulous machines and working in unison with the mind it produces the signals we need to live in the best possible way.
+Learning more about how our body and mind react to exercise and nutrition sparked my passion further.
+Our bodies are fabulous machines and working in unison with the mind produces the signals we need to live in the best possible way.
 Unfortunately over the decades, we have lost the ability to read the signals of illness and trauma (both mental and physical), with the need for a pill or potion to be able to cure what we are feeling and expecting instant results.

 The personal reasons I exercise are to clear and soothe my mind, de-stress and balance my emotions.
 The physical changes that come with that are a bonus.

 Our world is so fast-paced, full of distractions and sources of foods that are in effect poisonous which means it can be very difficult to have a healthy balance.
-Add in all the conflicting information about diets, the latest fitness craze and what’s good or bad for you, it can be very confusing.
+Add in all the conflicting information about diets, the latest fitness craze, and what’s good or bad for you, it can be very confusing.

 I know many clients feel the same and I try to encourage them to regain a balance with their mind and body with my more holistic approach to health and wellbeing.
 I aim to streamline the information into a no-nonsense easy to grasp package, providing individuals with the best chance at being able to live the best quality of life for all their life.